pnp/blog/content/microsoft-365-pnp-weekly/episode-249/index.md

 *   Video at [Microsoft 365 & Power Platform Community YouTube channel.](https://aka.ms/community/youtube)
     {{< youtube l1raA3YDnfA >}}
 *   Podcast at [https://pnpweekly.podbean.com.](https://pnpweekly.podbean.com/)
-    {{< podbean pb-jas3z-15f6813 >}}
+    {{< podbean pb-2jequ-1606b45 >}}

 These videos and podcasts are published each week and are intended to be roughly 45 - 60 minutes in length.
 Please do give us feedback on this video and podcast series and also do let us know if you have done something cool/useful so that we can cover that in the next weekly summary!
 The easiest way to let us know is to share your work on Twitter and add the hashtag [#PnPWeekly](https://twitter.com/search?q=%23pnpweekly).
 We are always on the lookout for refreshingly new content. “_Sharing is caring!”_

-We did not cover any new videos or articles as the show was recorded advance due to the [Microsoft 365 Community Conference](https://m365conf.com) at Orlando.
+We did not cover any new videos or articles as the show was recorded advance due to the [European Collaboration Summit](https://collabsummit.eu) at Wiesbaden.

 ## Microsoft articles